If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Ease of Cleaning

-Again, a tie: EPCs have removable pots which are typically easy to clean, but different lid designs can present more of a challenge.
+A tie: EPCs have removable pots which are typically easy to clean, but different lid designs can present more of a challenge.
 All the parts of an SPC can be submerged in a sink and clean up pretty easily, and some are even dishwasher safe.
 But they're bigger and heavier than EPC parts, so they can be clunky to handle.

 Again, a tie: both types are safe when used correctly.
+But you have to read all the safety instructions to ensure you're using the device correctly!

-Stovetop Pressure Cooker Considerations
+Stovetop Pressure Cooker: Considerations

 Here are a few important things to think about when buying a stovetop pressure cooker: Reputation, Safety Mechanisms, Size, Pot Design, Multiple Pressure Settings (or not), Pressure Canning Capability, Induction Compatibility, Handle Design, and Included Extras. instant pot vs. pressure cooker